lorensen/VTKExamples/src/VTKBook/Chapter7.md

 In addition to material percentage transfer functions, we can define four independent transfer functions that map scalar values into red, green, blue, and opacity values for each material in the dataset.
 For simplicity, these sets of transfer functions are typically preprocessed into one function each for red, green, blue and opacity at the end of the classification phase.
 During rendering we must decide how to perform interpolation to compute the opacity and color at an arbitrary location in the volume.
 We could interpolate scalar value then evaluate the transfer functions, or we could evaluate the transfer functions at the grid points then interpolate the resulting opacities and colors.
 These two methods will produce different image results.
 It is generally considered more accurate to classify at the grid points then interpolate to obtain color and opacity; although if we interpolate then classify, the image often appears more pleasing since high frequencies may be removed by the interpolation.

 Classifying a volume based on scalar value alone is often not capable of isolating an object of interest.
-A technique introduced by Levoy \[Levoy88\] adds a gradient magnitude dimension to the specification of a transfer function.
+A technique introduced by Levoy <em style="color:blue;background-color: white">\[Levoy88\]</em> adds a gradient magnitude dimension to the specification of a transfer function.
 With this technique we can specify an object in the volume based on a combination of scalar value and the gradient magnitude.
 This allows us to define an opacity transfer function that can target voxels with scalar values in a range of densities and gradients within a range of gradient magnitudes.
 This is useful for avoiding the selection of homogeneous regions in a volume and highlighting fast-changing regions. **Figure7-18** shows a CT scan of a human foot.
 The sharp changes in the volume, such as the transition from air to skin and flesh to bone, are shown.
 However, the homogeneous regions, such as the internal muscle, are mostly transparent.

 <figure id="Figure7-18">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure7-18.png?raw=true width="640" alt="Figure7-18">